-A Jakarta Data provider might extend this specification to define its own automatic query annotation
+A Jakarta Data provider might extend this specification to define its own automatic query annotation types.
+In this case, an automatic query method is not portable between providers.

 4.4.
 Resource accessor methods

 A resource accessor method is a method with no parameters which returns a type supported by the Jakarta Data provider.
 The purpose of this method is to provide the program with direct access to the data store.